adobe/spectrum-web-components/packages/overlay/README.md

 `receivesFocus` tells the overlay stack to throw focus into the overlay after it has opened.

-`notImmediatelyClosable` prevents immediate clicks from closing the ovleray.
-For example, since `focus` events are dispatched before `click` events, set `notImmediatelyClosable: true` when triggering an overlay via `focus` events.
+`notImmediatelyClosable` prevents immediate clicks from closing the overlay.
+For example, since `focus` events are dispatched before `click` events, set `notImmediatelyClosable: true` when triggering an overlay via `focus`.

 ### Events